-Tunicates are very common marine animals with interesting features.
-These animals spend their entire adult life attached to a solid surface, and are closely related to vertebrates.
-In their early free-swimming larval stage tunicates resemble a tadpole with a nervous cord called a notochord.
-A notochord is actually the primitive beginnings of a backbone and can be found in the early developmental stages of human embryos.
-Once ready to become an adult the larvae will attach to a solid surface head first and begin its transformation.
-The adults look completely different than the larval stage, and are called tunicates because of a firm protective tunic that surrounds the animal.
-Adult tunicates are filter feeders and have two siphons – the oral siphon brings fresh seawater into the tunicate where plankton and oxygen can be retained, and the second siphon (atrial siphon) expels waste products.
-Some of these animals have been valuable to medicine as several anti-tumor compounds have been discovered within their tissues.
+Tunicates spend their adult lives attached to a solid surface, and are closely related to vertebrates.
+In an early free-swimming larval stage tunicates resemble tadpoles with a nervous cord (notochord).
+A notochord is the primitive beginnings of a backbone and can be found in early developmental stages of human embryos.
+Once ready to become adults larvae will attach head first to a solid surface and begin their transformation.
+The adults are called tunicates because of the firm protective tunic that surrounds the animal.
+Adult tunicates are filter feeders and have two siphons – the oral siphon brings fresh seawater into the tunicate where plankton and oxygen can be retained, and the second atrial siphon releases waste and allows water flow through the animal.